Liar, coward, joker: Europe gives UK's Johnson hostile welcome

 Some of the strongest criticism came in Britain's own media.

-The left-leaning Daily Mirror tabloid splashed a picture of then mayor Johnson strapped on a zipwire at the London Olympics wearing a helmet and waving Union Jack flags.
+The left-leaning Daily Mirror tabloid splashed a picture of then mayor Johnson strapped on a zipwire at the London Olympics wearing a helmet and waving Union Jack flags with the caption: